DerrickJEvans/inkflow-eink/README.md

 * **AI Plugin Studio**:
   * **In-Tile Forms**: Each plugin card in the catalog houses its own config template.
 Form fields open inline with smooth glass slide animations.
   * **Dedicated AI Preview Bezel**: Saving inline options compiles a Floyd-Steinberg dithered preview directly on a separate mockup frame, leaving active device cycles un-interrupted.
+* **AI & Ollama Admin**:
+  * **Local and Cloud AI**: AI LLMs are used both to produce AI summaries of plugin data to display and also design additional plugins.
+The admin console allows one to chose the AI models used for various tasks.

 ---

 ## 📁 Repository Structure